TorchLean: Formalizing Neural Networks in Lean: : a PyTorch style front end with a single semantic target

 \subsection{\TorchLean{} vs.\ PyTorch}

 This comparison focuses on goals.
-PyTorch is an industrial execution framework optimized for throughput, hardware utilization, and ecosystem breadth; \TorchLean{} is a semantics-first interface whose primary objective is to make training-time code and verifier-time artifacts coincide so that guarantees are stated about the \emph{executed} artifact.
-Accordingly, \TorchLean{} is not intended to compete with PyTorch on performance today (Lean execution is CPU-oriented and prioritizes checkability over kernel-level optimization); instead, it provides a foundation for high-assurance workflows where correctness and traceable assumptions matter. \TorchLean{} is also not “just an API’’: the design choices directly enable the verification story.
-Compilation is a first-class path that lowers programs to a well-typed op-tagged SSA/DAG IR, and eager execution records a tape that we prove corresponds to an equivalent well-typed IR graph (Theorem~1).
+PyTorch is an industrial execution framework optimized for throughput, hardware utilization, and ecosystem breadth; \TorchLean{} is a semantic interface whose main objective is to make training code and verifier-time artifacts coincide so that guarantees are stated about the \emph{executed} artifact.
+Accordingly, \TorchLean{} does not attempt to compete with PyTorch on industrial-scale throughput; it prioritizes a precise semantic link between user programs, IR graphs, runtime artifacts, and proofs.
+Optional CUDA kernels and fast runtime paths support larger examples, but the key contribution is the semantic substrate: performance-oriented backends can be added behind explicit contracts without changing what is being verified. \TorchLean{} is also not ``just an API'': the design choices directly enable the verification story.
+Compilation is a first-class path that lowers programs to a well-typed operator-tagged SSA/DAG IR, and eager execution records a tape that we prove corresponds to an equivalent well-typed IR graph (Theorem~\ref{thm:eager-graph-correspondence}).
 Once a graph exists, whether it was obtained eagerly or via lowering, the same semantic object is consumed by autograd theorems, bound-propagation passes, and certificate checkers.
-We view scaling (e.g., GPU backends, kernel fusion, and faster internal bound optimization) as natural future work for the community; the contribution here is the semantics-aligned substrate on which such performance-oriented backends can be added without changing what is being verified.